chef-boneyard/private-chef-administration/source/architecture.rst

 The three currently supported architectures of Private Chef are:

 -  :doc:`Standalone </architecture/standalone>`: A full stack Private Chef on a single host.
--  :doc:`Tiered </architecture/tiered>`: Private Chef with a horizontally scaled frontend and single back-end.
+-  :doc:`Tiered </architecture/tiered>`: Private Chef with a horizontally scaled front-end and single back-end.
--  :doc:`High Availability </architecture/high_availability>`: Private Chef with N frontends and a clustered back-end pair.
+-  :doc:`High Availability </architecture/high_availability>`: Private Chef with N front-ends and a clustered back-end pair.

 Private Chef is flexible, and we want you to be confident in your environment!
 However, our ability to officially support customizations is extremely constrained.